Manufacturing Management Certificate

 The 24-credit Manufacturing Management certificate program comprises six courses that may be taken online or through independent study.
 The certificate courses are fully applicable to a bachelor’s degree program developed in the Business, Management and Economics (BME) area of study.
 Certificate students who are concurrently enrolled in a bachelor’s degree program are eligible to apply for federal financial aid, while those students who enroll only in the certificate program are not.

-Supply Chain Management in the Global Context (4 credits; advanced, non-liberal)
+MGMT 3080 Supply Chain Management in the Global Context (4 credits, advanced)